Addressing Pressing Needs for Children in Times of COVID-19

 STREETFRONT ALTERNATIVE EDUCATION PROGRAM

 The typical StreetFront student has experienced difficulties and hardships within the mainstream education system.
-High levels of truancy and classroom disruption usually lead administrators and teachers to recommend an alternative program which will offer more support and more personal connections.
+High levels of truancy and classroom disruption usually lead administrators and teachers to recommend an alternative programme which will offer more support and more personal connections.
 StreetFront caters to the Britannia catchment – offering services to the kids of the downtown eastside.
 Currently 85% of the students attending students are Aboriginal; 10% Southeast Asian and 5% Caucasian.

 StreetFront approaches education with an emphasis on physical activities and outdoor experiences.
 Students are offered classes in Math, Science, Socials and English for grades 8 -10.
 In addition they have Physical Education, Outdoor Education, Planning, Woodworking, and Foods classes.
 The programme runs three days per week, with some students training for and participating in the Seattle and Vancouver full and half Marathons.
 They also spend approximately 35 days of the 190 school days in an outdoor environment - this includes the three four-day camp trips.

 The StreetFront approach to education is nationally recognized as a leader in alternative education.
 Their unique approach in educational delivery has had tremendous success with at-risk youth.
-Here are a few articles that have been written about StreetFront:

-HASTINGS SCHOOL AND KIDS FIRST PROJECTS
+HASTINGS SCHOOL AND TILLICUM ANNEX: MULTILINGUAL FAMILY SUPPORT WORKER AND KIDS FIRST PROJECTS

 In 2004, inspired by University of British Columbia research that recognized the importance of after-school programmes for students, especially students at risk in the inner city schools, the Soong Ching Ling Children’s Foundation of Canada began providing ongoing support to Hastings Community School, Vancouver, British Columbia, an inner-city school with a diverse, multicultural, and large at-risk student population.
 This support was directed at delivery of two very important initiatives: the engagement of a multilingual family support worker and the Kids First after-school programme.
 Later, the support expanded to encompass two other inner-city schools with vulnerable student populations: Sir William McDonald Elementary and Tillicum Annex Schools.Read More..

-Hastings Community School: Hastings Community School, located in the Hastings-Sunrise area of Vancouver, is one of the Vancouver School Board designated Inner City Schools, meaning that they are located in poorer neighbourhoods where students and families usually require additional support to reach their potential both socially and academically.
+Hastings Community School: Hastings Community School, located in the Hastings-Sunrise area of Vancouver, is one of the Vancouver School Board’s designated Inner City Schools, meaning that they are located in poorer neighbourhoods where students and families usually require additional support to reach their potential both socially and academically.
 When the Foundation began its support to Hastings School, more than half of the students were recent immigrants and spoke English as a Second Language (about 41% of the student population spoke Chinese as a first language); their parents also often did not speak English.
 About one-fifth of the students came from single-parent households, and many of the students’ families struggled with limited financial resources.
 As their parents needed to work, students often found themselves unsupervised after school, while living in a high-crime area.
 For all these reasons, these students were particularly vulnerable to experiencing severe academic and social challenges at school.

 The Multilingual Family Support Worker